IP-CAM/Payeer-Module-OpenCart-1.5.6.x/README.md

 OpenCart
 ======
-Модуль оплаты Payeer
+Payeer payment module

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unpack the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions

-Поддерживаемая версия CMS OpenCart 1.5.6.x
+Supported CMS OpenCart version 1.5.6.x